Back to Blog

 Customers expect consistent, high-quality service.
 Whether you're on a phone call or replying via email, the tone should match your brand.
 If you have different team members handling different channels, align them on core guidelines.

-• Train staff on brand voice and key compliance needs.
+• Train staff on brand voice and key security practices.

 • Use a central help desk that logs exchanges, so all team members see previous exchanges.